 3. Have a vision

 Visionary leaders are the builders, pioneers, innovators, change agents and architects of a new dawn.
 They embody a sense of personal integrity and energy.
 They see the big picture, develop an action plan and convey that vision in an engaging manner that attracts committed followers.

 Don’t rely on consultants or delay committing to a single guiding vision that will galvanise your teams and companies.
 As a leader you must own the vision.
-And be responsive to the real needs of your team, by developing participative strategies to include them in designing their own futures.
+Be responsive to the real needs of your team by developing participative strategies to include them in designing their own futures.

 4. Strategic insight

 One of the most important skills an effective leader needs is strategic thinking.
 This means knowing where you and your team want to be and how to get there.
-Strategic leaders focus on the end goal and have the ability to change course if need be to get there.
+Strategic leaders focus on the end goal and have the ability to change course if need be.